 Not every feed is real-time.
 GrainBrief refreshes each source on the cadence its publishing agency supports: some are daily, some weekly, some monthly, some seasonal, and some annual.
 We label refresh timing clearly so buyers know which signals are current operating intelligence and which are slower-moving benchmarks.

 Decision-support, not trading advice.
 Government and public datasets can be revised, delayed, missing, or unavailable.
-GrainBrief's LOCK / HOLD / NEGOTIATE language is an informational procurement signal, not a guarantee, commodity trading recommendation, crop insurance recommendation, chemical-label instruction, or substitute for confirming terms with your elevator, supplier, lender, agronomist, or licensed advisor.
+Canadian coverage uses official-market context unless a verified local bid feed or submitted quote network is active.
+GrainBrief's LOCK / HOLD / NEGOTIATE language is an informational procurement signal, not a guarantee, commodity trading recommendation, crop insurance recommendation, chemical-label instruction, tax or legal advice, or substitute for confirming local bid, basis, grade, delivery, currency, payment, and terms with your elevator, supplier, lender, agronomist, or licensed advisor.

 Free Intelligence Layers Being Packaged

-GrainBrief's value is the synthesis layer: turning public data into procurement timing, basis risk, fieldwork windows, and supplier negotiation signals.
+GrainBrief's value is the synthesis layer: turning public data into procurement timing, basis risk, fieldwork windows, drought pressure, acreage context, crop-protection references, and supplier negotiation signals.

 NOAA CPC outlooks